The Shyness Guide is not just a different look at shyness, introversion, social anxiety, etc. – it’s a different way of seeing the world.

 Well, for one thing, when you’ve worked in the personal injury business for over forty years and you’ve read thousands of psychological and psychiatric reports attempting to explain the complex mental problems of injured people, you learn a few things.

 Besides that, I also investigated accidents, thousands of them, trying to unravel the tangled evidence of drivers, victims and witnesses.
 Separating the truth from the lies and the astonishing misperceptions of people is no easy matter.
 Accident investigators are detectives, and detectives, as Sherlock Holmes demonstrated, have to be psychologists.

 But my training goes farther back than that.

 Born acutely shy into a family of natural loners, I grew up in a bewildering 1950s social world.
 Bewildering because, despite some good intentions, its social mindset was irredeemably tied to hypocrisy and deceit.
 Though my father, a sceptic of it all, died when I was only 5 years old, I followed in his footsteps, a little sceptic from the word go.

-By the time I finished high school I was reading Freud, Jung, Ronald Laing, James Hillman and other psychologists.
+By the time I finished high school I was reading Freud, Jung, Ronald Laing, James Hillman and other psychiatrists and psychologists.
 Though some of them, Freud and Laing for example, are usually considered to be discredited now, if you read them they’re still strong voices.
 They don’t accept their demotion.

 There are psychologists outside the medical/healthcare field.
 Religion, shamanism, philosophy, astrology, and the paranormal perception and thinking of mediums are all schools of psychology with much to say.
 I learned there too.